cvlabsio/JS-Tap/README.md

 Tailored XSS payload that uses iFrame traps to spy on user.
 Intended for redteam ops.
 @hoodoer

+Ok, this is getting refactored into both an iframe trap payload, and an implant that can be dropped into an application server's javascript files.

 This tool is intended to be used on systems you are authorized to attack.
 Do not use this tool for illegal purposes, or I will be very angry in your general direction.
 @hoodoer